Pitt pastel and derwent pastel on miteintes question

 The miteintes paper doesn’t have as much tooth as pastelmat so it will not hold as many layers especially if we have applied more pressure between layers.
 You might want to lighten up the layers before adding pencils strokes on top and build the layers a little lighter since especially pitt pencils are harder, but so are derwent (not as much) and will dig in the previous layers if they are too heavy, i find that the softer the pastel sticks the faster they fill the tooth (for example unison, sennelier sticks) where rembrandt sticks are more in between softer and harder, and new pastels being the hardest of the sticks.

 Also you might want to try using the broken edges of the sticks to make thinner lines or add details/highlights if the pencil application won’t “stick” or dig out grooves.
-I think I’ve seen Matt and Ashley use old media that is food quality without problems.
+I think I’ve seen Matt and Ashley use old media that is good quality without problems.

 I hope it makes sense and helps out a little.